nim-works/nimskull/doc/manual.rst

     Nim's default calling convention for procedures is `fastcall` to improve speed.

+`musttail`:idx:
+    All calls to the routine are enforced to be tail calls (refer to `tail call <#tail-call>`_ ).
+Calling a `musttail` routine takes over the current stack frame and thus requires constant memory, which places some restriction on their callers.
+Available for all targets.

 Most calling conventions exist only for the Windows 32-bit platform.

 The default calling convention is `nimcall`, unless it is an inner proc (a